joshbegley/nyt-latest/previous.md

 `The reason for McLaren's double disqualification in the 2025 Las Vegas GP has come to light in the Qatar GP paddock`\
 https://nytimes.com/athletic/6842972/2025/11/27/explained-trap-mclaren-las-vegas-f1-double-disqualification/

-**Guinea-Bissau Installs Military Ruler After Claims of ‘Fabricated’ Coup**\
+**Guinea-Bissau Installs Military Ruler After Claims of a ‘Fabricated’ Coup**\
-`The opposition claimed a new general has been put in charge of the government to help keep the current president in power.`\
+`The opposition has accused the president of putting a general in charge of the government so that he could stay in power.`\
 https://nytimes.com/2025/11/27/world/africa/guinea-bissau-coup.html

 **Map: 6.0-Magnitude Earthquake Shakes Alaska Near Anchorage**\